-J. Duane Howard, C.B.A.
-Florence Hester David Hart A vision that Accelerated Christian Education Ministries kept close to the heart for many years became a reality with the establishment of a Bible college in Nashville, Tennessee, that helps train leaders serving in churches in the United States and around the world.
+A vision that Accelerated Christian Education Ministries kept close to the heart for many years became a reality with the establishment of a Bible college in Nashville, Tennessee, that helps train leaders serving in churches in the United States and around the world.

-Our mission of Reaching the World for Christ...
-One Child at a Time® is accomplished by equipping churches and parents in the training of their young people with a Bible-based academic program and an individualized system of learning.
-Accelerated College of the Bible International functions as a ministry training school instructing students for local church Christian educational discipleship programs.
+Our mission of Reaching the World for Christ . . .
+One Child at a Time® accomplished by equipping churches and parents in training of their young people with a Bible-based academic program and an individualized system of learning, Accelerated College of the Bible International functions as a ministry training school instructing students for local church Christian educational discipleship programs.